Martha Argerich: Early life and education

 Argerich was born in Buenos Aires.
-Her paternal ancestors were from Catalonia, based in Buenos Aires since the 18th century.
-Her maternal grandparents were Jewish immigrants from the Russian Empire, who settled in Colonia Villa Clara in Argentina's Entre Ríos Province, one of the colonies established by Baron de Hirsch and the Jewish Colonization Association.
-The provenance of the name Argerich is Catalonia.
+Her maternal grandparents were Jewish immigrants from the Russian Empire who settled in Colonia Villa Clara in Argentina's Entre Ríos Province, one of the colonies established by Baron de Hirsch and the Jewish Colonization Association.

-A precocious child, Argerich began kindergarten at the age of two years and eight months, where she was the youngest child.
-A five-year-old boy, who was a friend, teased her that she would not be able to play the piano, and Argerich responded by playing perfectly, by ear, a piece their teacher played them.
-The teacher immediately called the mother and they "started making a fuss."
-Argerich started learning the piano at the age of three.
-At the age of five, she moved to teacher Vincenzo Scaramuzza, who stressed to her the importance of lyricism and feeling.
-Argerich gave her debut concert in 1949 at the age of eight.
-The family moved to Europe in 1955, where Argerich studied with Friedrich Gulda in Austria, whom Argerich describes as one of her major influences.
+Argerich began kindergarten around three years old, where she was the youngest child.
+A five-year-old boy, who was a friend, teased her that she would not be able to play the piano and Argerich responded by playing a piece perfectly by ear.
+She started learning the piano at the age of three.
+At the age of five, she began to study under Vincenzo Scaramuzza, who emphasized lyricism and feeling.

+Argerich performed in her first concert in 1949 at the age of eight.
+Six years later, her family moved to Europe.
+Argerich studied with Friedrich Gulda in Austria, whom she described as one of her major influences.
 She later studied with Stefan Askenase and Maria Curcio.

-Argerich also seized opportunities for brief periods of coaching with Madeleine Lipatti (widow of Dinu Lipatti), Abbey Simon, and Nikita Magaloff.
-In 1957, at sixteen, she won both the Geneva International Music Competition and the Ferruccio Busoni International Competition within three weeks of each other.
+Argerich also studied under Madeleine Lipatti (widow of Dinu Lipatti), Abbey Simon, and Nikita Magaloff.
+In 1957, aged sixteen, she won both the Ferruccio Busoni International Competition and the Geneva International Music Competition.

-Following this success, Argerich had a personal and artistic crisis.
-After an abortive attempt to study with the Italian pianist Arturo Benedetti Michelangeli, who gave her only four lessons in the space of 18 months, she went to New York City, hoping but failing to meet and study with her idol, Vladimir Horowitz.
-She did not play the piano for three years and considered giving it up to train as a secretary or doctor.
+Following this success Argerich had a personal and artistic crisis.
+After an attempt to study with the Italian pianist Arturo Benedetti Michelangeli, who gave her only four lessons in the space of 18 months, she went to New York City with the intention of studying under Vladimir Horowitz.
+For three years, Argerich stopped playing piano and considered pursuing a career as a secretary or doctor.
 She credited Anny Askenase, the wife of Stefan Askenase, with encouraging her to return to the piano.